A lot of amateur golfers struggle with making consistent quality impact.

 You can think of your swing center as one of two things, either your head or your sternum.
 I tend to use the head reference more often because it doesn’t twist throughout the swing like the sternum does.

 Anyway, the head ought to stay fairly stable throughout the back swing and down swing.
 This allows the club to follow a, fairly, predictable path and, therefore, curing the fat shot issue.
+The head moving up and down changes your spine angle that you created at setup.

 Your Swing is a Pendulum